-These gases have a strong ability to absorb heat energy in the infrared region of the spectrum.
+These gases have a strong capacity to absorb heat energy in the infrared region of the spectrum.

-The Kyoto Protocol is an international agreement that aims to limit emissions of greenhouse gases globally.
-The protocol comes from international concern about global warming that could increase emissions of these gases uncontrolled.
+The Kyoto Protocol is an international agreement that attempts to globally limit greenhouse gas emissions.
+The protocol arises from the international concern about global warming that could increase the uncontrolled emissions of these gases.

-The agreements were carried out in the Kyoto protocol in 1997 were:
+The agreements that were carried out in the Kyoto Protocol in 1997 were:

-- The signatories commit industrialized countries to reduce greenhouse gas emissions by 5% in the period 2008 to 2012 compared to 1990.
+- The signatory industrialized countries undertake to reduce greenhouse gas emissions by 5% in the period from 2008 to 2012 with respect to 1990.

-- The long-term negotiation, states that the increase in temperature should be below two degrees above pre-industrial levels.
-This objective will be reviewed because it does not exceed 1.5 degrees.
+- The long-term negotiation establishes that the increase in temperature must be below two degrees with respect to pre-industrial levels.
+This objective will be revised because it does not exceed 1.5 degrees.

-- Adapted from less industrialized to take on the disasters related to climate change.
+- Adaptation of less industrialized countries to deal with disasters related to climate change.

-- The industrialized countries should promote strategies to lower carbon emissions and developing countries should limit emissions with appropriate national plans and actions.
+- Industrialized countries should promote strategies to lower carbon emissions and developing countries should limit emissions with appropriate national plans and actions.

-- The action plans must be submitted every two years to a control system and international verification, but must be done so that it is not instructive, not punishable and respectful.
+- Action plans must be submitted every two years to an international control and verification system, although they must be done in a non-instructive, non-punishable and respectful manner.